 In the event that you fail to obtain suitable wintersports travel insurance we shall not be liable for any costs incurred or claims made against us due to your failure to comply with this term.

-We may require a damage deposit as a precaution against any damage sustained to the chalet during your stay.
+We may require a damage deposit as a precaution against any damage sustained to the accommodation during your stay.

-In the event of any damage, we would only debit an amount equal to the damage or repairs required, with your consultation after a full inspection of the chalet after your departure.
+In the event of any damage, we would only debit an amount equal to the damage or repairs required, with your consultation after a full inspection of the accommodation after your departure.

 We will organise the payment of any required damage deposit on the first day of your holiday, upon your arrival.

-When you book with us, you accept responsibility for any damage or loss caused by you or any member of your party.
+When you book with us, you accept responsibility for any damage or loss caused by you or any member of your party as well as fines levied by local authorities (for example as a result of excessive noise).
 Full payment for any such damage or loss (reasonably estimated if not precisely known) must be made as soon as possible if not deducted from the damage deposit or the deposit is insufficient to cover the damage or loss.

 If the actual cost of the loss or damage exceeds the amount paid where estimated, you must pay the difference once known.
 If the actual cost is less than the amount paid, the difference will be refunded.
 You will also be responsible for meeting any claims subsequently made against us and all costs incurred by us (including our own and the other party’s full legal costs) as a result of your actions.